Georgetown University Law Center: Controversies

 In January 2022, Ilya Shapiro, the incoming executive director and senior lecturer of the Georgetown Center for the Constitution, wrote in a tweet that he opposed President Biden's intent to nominate a black woman to the Supreme Court, writing that because Biden would not nominate Shapiro's friend Sri Srinivasan, he was choosing a "lesser black woman".
 The dean of Georgetown University Law Center condemned the remarks, stating, "The tweets' suggestion that the best Supreme Court nominee could not be a Black woman and their use of demeaning language are appalling...The tweets are at odds with everything we stand for at Georgetown Law".
-Shapiro later deleted the tweet as well as many other tweets he had written in the past, and issued a statement calling it an, "inartful tweet."
+Shapiro later deleted the tweet, as well as many others he had written in the past, and issued a statement calling it an "inartful tweet."
 Shapiro was then placed on administrative leave while being investigated for violations of "professional conduct, non-discrimination, and anti-harassment" rules.
 As a result of the investigation, Shapiro was reinstated, as the school's investigators found that he was "not properly subject to discipline".
-Nevertheless, on June 6 Shapiro chose to resign in protest, arguing that the school had "implicitly repealed Georgetown's vaunted Speech and Expression Policy and set me up for discipline the next time I transgress progressive orthodoxy".
+Nevertheless, on June 6, Shapiro chose to resign in protest, arguing that the school had "implicitly repealed Georgetown's vaunted Speech and Expression Policy and set me up for discipline the next time I transgress progressive orthodoxy".

 Academics

 Admissions and costs

 For the class entering in fall of 2025, the school received over 14,000 applications for 650 spots.
 For the class entering in the fall of 2024, 2,276 out of 11,309 J.D. applicants (20.13%) were offered admission, with 625 (27.46%) matriculating.
 The median LSAT score for the class entering in fall of 2024 is 171 and the median undergraduate GPA is 3.92.
-In the 2024-25 academic year, Georgetown Law had 2,176 J.D. students, of which 32% were minorities and 56% were female.
+In the 2024–25 academic year, Georgetown Law had 2,176 J.D. students, of whom 32% were minorities and 56% were female.

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Georgetown Law for the 2024-25 academic year is $113,450.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $419,938.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Georgetown Law for the 2024–25 academic year was $113,450.
+The Law School Transparency estimated that the debt-financed cost of attendance for three years was $419,938.